Our StoryINSPIRED TO BRING YOUNG PEOPLE TOGETHER

 Our own programme of concerts at City of London School and Milton Court have earned us a loyal base of supporters, and offer a wonderful opportunity for our members to share their musical accomplishment with their friends and family.

 Our experience of running workshops in deprived parts of London has highlighted the dearth of opportunities for many children in schools to experience the joy of coming together and learning how to sing.
 Encouraged by the hugely positive impact of our workshops, we established ‘Aspire’, an outreach programme working collaboratively with schools, cultural hubs and institutions to bring musical education into the lives of young people.

-London Youth Choirs is expanding to four additional locations in the SE, NW, SW, and NE corners of London.
+London Youth Choirs is expanding to four additional locations across London.
 By the time of our 10th anniversary in 2022, we will have vastly increased our organisation’s reach and significantly grown our family of choirs.
 Our expansion plan is the natural progression of our ‘Aspire’ programme.

 Establishing ourselves in other parts of the city will further help to remove barriers to participation by enabling access to a brilliant musical education closer to where people live.
 Creating choirs in areas with a diverse demographic and good transport connections will enrich the locality’s pride in community as well as its musical landscape.
 Each junior choir will be taught the same repertoire, allowing for a glorious coming-together of all ten choirs in special concerts that showcase LYC’s musical excellence and celebrate the diverse community we have helped to build through a shared love of singing.